Daiki48/firebase-emulator-on-docker/README.md

 Setup to build [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite) in a Docker container.

+Operation has been confirmed for Windows and Mac.

-:warning: Not tested on Mac and Linux Desktop. :warning:
+:warning: Not tested on Linux Desktop. :warning:
 :warning: WSL2 is turned on. :warning:

 ## Requirements